anarbayramov/laravel-boilerplate/readme.md

 ### Anar Bayramov 2020

-Laravel Boilerplate provides you many basic development environment to develop with laravel and docker.
+Laravel Boilerplate provides you basic development environment to develop with laravel and docker.

 As each project requires different packages or libraries I tried to keep this one as simple as possible